alexhang212/3D-MuPPET/readme.md

 # 3D-MuPPET: 3D Multi-Pigeon Pose Estimation and Tracking
 ## News:
 - **18/10/2023:** Officially launched git repository.
-Please hang on for the datasets (will be uploaded in the coming 2 weeks!)
+Please hang on for the datasets and weights (will be uploaded in the coming 2 weeks, sorry!!!)

 ## Description
 This repository contains the code for the preprint: ["3D-MuPPET: 3D Multi-Pigeon Pose